Who benefits from good pricing?

 Pricing model design connects value metrics to pricing metrics.
 The value metric is the unit of consumption by which a customer gets value.
 The pricing metric is the unit of consumption for which the customer is charged.
 Connecting pricing and value metrics is the best way to get buyer and seller aligned.

-3. It helps select the customer who will get the most value and who have the highest willingness to pay (WTP)
+3. It helps select the customer who will get the most value and who has the highest willingness to pay (WTP)

-4. It encourages behaviors that reduce cost to serve
+4. It encourages behaviors that reduce the cost to serve

 Customers can do things that drive up costs.
-Well designed pricing can guide users away from high cost, low value choices.
-In many cases, users do not know how their actions impact costs and they can be guided towards the high value, low costs choices (which gives the seller more pricing options).
+Well-designed pricing can guide users away from high-cost, low-value choices.
+In many cases, users do not know how their actions impact costs and they can be guided towards the high-value, low-cost choices (which gives the seller more pricing options).

 An emerging concern is social, or community value.
 This is value, economic or otherwise, that adheres to someone other than the buyer or seller.
 Technically, these are positive externalities (benefits to the wider community) and negative externalities (costs to the wider community).